shiptest-ss13/Shiptest/.github/CONTRIBUTING.md

 * We ask that you use the changelog system to document your change, which prevents our players from being caught unaware by changes - you can find more information about this [on this wiki page](https://wiki.boomerstation.space/Guide_to_Changelogs).

 * If you are proposing multiple changes, which change many different aspects of the code, you are expected to section them off into different pull requests in order to make it easier to review them and to deny/accept the changes that are deemed acceptable.
+(This is called atomization, if someone asks you to do it.)

+* If your pull request rebalances something or adds a large new feature, it may be put up to vote.
+This vote will usually end 24 hours after it is announced.
+If the vote passes, the code has not been substantially changed since the vote began, and no maintainers have any pending requested changes, the pull request will likely be merged.
+If a maintainer deems it so, a controversial tag will be added to the PR, which then requires all votes to require a ratio of 1:2 of likes to dislikes to pass (subject to the topic of the PR), and the vote will go on for at least double the normal time.

+* Reverts of major features must be done three to four weeks (at minimum) after the PR that added it, unless said feature has a server-affecting exploit or error.
+Reverts of smaller features and rebalances must be done at minimum one week after.

+* Pull requests that are made as alternatives with few changes will be closed by maintainers.
+Use suggestions on the original pull request instead.

 * If your pull request is accepted, the code you add no longer belongs exclusively to you but to everyone; everyone is free to work on it, but you are also free to support or object to any changes being made, which will likely hold more weight, as you're the one who added the feature.
 It is a shame this has to be explicitly said, but there have been cases where this would've saved some trouble.

 * Please explain why you are submitting the pull request, and how you think your change will be beneficial to the game.
 Failure to do so will be grounds for rejecting the PR.

-* If your pull request is not finished make sure it is at least testable in a live environment.
+* If your pull request is not finished make sure it is at least testable in a live environment, or at the very least mark it as a draft.
 Pull requests that do not at least meet this requirement will be closed.
 You may request a maintainer reopen the pull request when you're ready, or make a new one.

 * While we have no issue helping contributors (and especially new contributors) bring reasonably sized contributions up to standards via the pull request review process, larger contributions are expected to pass a higher bar of completeness and code quality *before* you open a pull request.
 Maintainers may close such pull requests that are deemed to be substantially flawed.
 You should take some time to discuss with maintainers or other contributors on how to improve the changes.